 Lately I've been playing around a lot with digital art, and I’ve been enjoying it a lot too.
 However, I’ve always struggled to feel comfortable and confident when making digital art.
 Even though I learned photoshop, Illustrator and Corel in school, I always felt the medium never translated my ideas very well.

-Winter Garden, 2012
+Winter Garden, 2012 Photoshop |

 There's a lot of stigma to digital art still.
 Like with any new medium, the art community seems to be reluctant to adapt to the changes and the new tools, deeming them as trends, toys, you name it.
 It happened when oil paints started to become popular in the 15th century.
 Tempera used to be the medium of choice, and artists looked down on painters who would use oils, as they were originally used for crafts and decoration.